 Why and How ETS Questions Test Scores

-The procedures and options described below apply to score validity cases only and do not apply to testing irregularities,1 discrepancies in test taker identification, or test taker misconduct.
+The procedures and options described below apply to score validity cases only and do not apply to GACE performance and portfolio assessments,1 testing irregularities,2 discrepancies in test taker identification, or test taker misconduct.

 As a matter of fairness to test takers, educational institutions, state agencies, professional organizations, or any entity that ETS recognizes as an authorized user of Teacher Certification/Licensure scores in making important decisions about test takers, ETS reviews test scores that may be invalid.
 This information explains why and how ETS questions the validity of test scores when concerns arise.

 Most test scores are reported by ETS without any question regarding their validity.
 When ETS is concerned that test scores may be invalid, ETS invites the test taker to submit information that addresses these concerns.
 We also make available three options for resolving our concerns, which are described in detail under "Options Leading to Resolution" below.

 - authorize ETS to cancel the questioned scores and take a future test without charge; or

 - authorize ETS to cancel the questioned scores and receive a refund; or

 - submit the matter to arbitration3 (for test takers testing in the United States or U.S. territories only).

 The test taker has the right to initiate legal action.
 However, the filing of a lawsuit will not necessarily delay the cancellation of scores that ETS determines are invalid.

 1 These assessments include the American Sign Language Proficiency Interview and Teacher Leadership.